Member Managed LLC: Everything You Need to Know

 The professional manager does not have to be a member of the limited liability company, but they can be a member.
 If the members want to own a business but not actually manage the business, then this is the perfect structure for your limited liability company.
 However, management is not optional.
 Someone must manage the business.
 The legal requirements can be significant, so it’s best to get a lawyer to help walk you through the process and documentation.

 If you need help with forming a new business, limited liability company, any other corporate structure or any legal need, you can post your legal need or post your job on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Menlo Ventures, and Airbnb.